Bangladesh at Glance

 Bangladesh is Located in the northeastern part of South Asia.
 The majestic Himalayas stand some distance to the north, while in the south lays the Bay of Bengal.
 West Bengal borders on the west and in the east lies the hilly and forested regions of Tripura, Mizoram (India), and Myanmar.
 These picturesque geographical boundaries frame a low-lying plain of about 1,47,570 square kilometers, crisscrossed by innumerable rivers and streams.
 Mighty rivers are Padma (Ganges), Brahmaputra (Jamuna), Meghna, and Karnafuli.

-Bangladesh offers many tourist attractions, including archaeological sites, historical mosques and monuments, the longest natural beach in the world, picturesque landscape, hill forests and wildlife, rolling tea gardens, and tribes.
+Bangladesh offers many tourist attractions, including archaeological sites, historical mosques and monuments, the longest natural beach in the world, picturesque landscapes, hill forests and wildlife, rolling tea gardens, and tribes.
 The rich flora and fauna and colorful tribal life are very enchanting.
 Each part of the country offers distinctly different topography, flavors, and delicacies.
-It is home to the Royal Bengal Tiger, freshwater pink dolphins, historical temples made of red earth.
+It is home to the Royal Bengal Tiger, freshwater pink dolphins, and historical temples made of red earth.

-Some of the popularly known tourist attractions are Srimangal, where miles of tea gardens are located, Mainamati, Mahasthangarh, Paharpur for archaeology, Rangamati, Khagrachari, Bandarban, Kaptai and Cox’s Bazar, Khulna, Sundarban, Rajshahi, Dinajpur, Sylhet for sight-seeing, and the Sundarbans for wildlife and the largest Mangrove forest of the world, and, Foy’s Lake for scenic beauty.
+Some of the popularly known tourist attractions are Srimangal, where miles of tea gardens are located, Mainamati, Mahasthangarh, Paharpur for archaeology, Rangamati, Khagrachari, Bandarban, Kaptai, and Cox’s Bazar, Khulna, Sundarban, Rajshahi, Dinajpur, Sylhet for sight-seeing, and the Sundarbans for wildlife and the largest Mangrove forest of the world, and, Foy’s Lake for scenic beauty.

 Global Ranks